Poland to test quality of Ukraine grain amid farmer protests

 Instead, they argued, government-linked companies were allowed to import it as cheap, low-quality grain, and then sell it to bread and pasta plants as high-quality Polish produce.

-Tomasz Obszański, of the farmers' Solidarity union said that some three million tons of grain were intended to “make it to Africa, but were instead received by traders, once they crossed the border into Poland.
-Many companies have used this situation to make millions ... in profits.”
+Tomasz Obszański, of the farmers' Solidarity union said some three million tons of grain intended for Africa "were instead received by traders, once they crossed the border into Poland.
+Many companies have used this situation to make millions.”

+The leader of the protesting farmers and head of the AgroUnia group, Michal Kolodziejczak, estimated farmers' losses at up to 10 billion zlotys ($2.3 billion).

+“A number of companies linked to the (governing) Law and Justice (party) made huge gains, but ordinary people suffered losses. ...
+This is absurd,” Kolodziejczak said on Radio RMF FM from Hrubieszow, the site of the protest.

 Prosecutors in the region of eastern Poland bordering Ukraine are investigating allegations that dozens of tons of Ukrainian grain in transit were sold to Polish food plants.

-Telus and Ukraine's agrarian policy minister, Mykola Solskyi, said they had suspended the import of Ukrainian grain into Poland for domestic consumption and would take steps to ensure it only transited to third countries.
+Telus and Ukraine's agrarian policy minister, Mykola Solskyi, said they had suspended Ukrainian grain imports to Poland for domestic consumption and would take steps to ensure it only transited to third countries.